LaTeX equations for web

 What is “LaTeX”?

-LaTeX is a computer typesetting system for complex documents.
+LaTeX is a computer typesetting system for creating complex documents.
 It is widely used in scientific publications, especially in physics and math.
-See details in Wikipedia.
+For more details, refer to Wikipedia.

-The website converts mathematical expressions into pictures ready for use in web.
-You don’t have to create ones in a graphical editor and to upload somewhere.
-Add pictures to discussions in blogs or forums or send links via messengers.
+This website converts mathematical expressions into web-ready pictures.
+You don’t need to create them in a graphical editor and to upload somewhere.
+You can easily add pictures to discussions on blogs or forums, or share links via messengers.

 How to include LaTeX packages?
-I’d like to write chemical formulas and musical notation!
+I want images with chemical formulas and musical notations!

-When processing pictures, only minimal package set is included.
-If there is a missing package, please write me a letter.
-Don’t forget to explain how the package will help other users.
+When creating images, a minimal set of packages is included.
+If you need a specific package, please write me an email.
+Don’t forget to explain how the package will be useful to other users.

-Should I type math in this equation editor?
+Do I have to type all formulas in this editor?

 Not necessarily.
-It’s convenient if you have only few formulas.
-Type large texts in the Upmath editor with LaTeX and Markdown support.
-Also, I’ve written a script for reach-math sites which allows you to use LaTeX directly in HTML source code.
+If you have only few formulas, it’s convenient to type them directly in the equation editor.
+For longer texts, you can use the Upmath editor with LaTeX and Markdown support.
+Additionally, I have developed a script for math-rich websites that enables you to use LaTeX directly in the HTML source code.

 Embedding into websites

-Authors of mathematical text may write LaTeX expressions right into HTML code.
-In order to be automatically converted, these expressions are to be written in dollar signs $$...$$, and the following script must be included:
+Authors of mathematical text can write LaTeX expressions directly in HTML code.
+To have them automatically converted, enclose the expressions within dollar signs $$...$$, and include the following script:

 <script src="//i.upmath.me/latex.js"></script>